WRITTEN BY CLAYTON IIOLAHIA

-Sustainability is imbedded in the beauty industry’s vocabulary, but what that means in terms of tangible action is evolving quickly as consumer demands, supply chain shifts and new technology drive innovation.
+Sustainability is embedded in the beauty industry’s vocabulary, but what that means in terms of tangible action is evolving quickly as consumer demands, supply chain shifts and new technology drive innovation.

 The beauty industry is tethered to nature.
 Many ingredients used in skincare, make-up and fragrances come from nature, which is a key reason why sustainability plays a pivotal role in corporate strategy.